Kmeakin/walrus-report/src/30-implementation.md

 ## Native code generation
-Now that we have the LLVM IR representation of the program, we can write it to a file and pass it to `Clang` (the C compiler developed in tandem with LLVM) along with `walrus_builtins.c`.
+Now that we have the LLVM IR representation of the program, we can write it to a file and pass it to `clang` (the C compiler developed in tandem with LLVM) along with `walrus_builtins.c`.
 For example, compiling the file `hello_world.walrus` will result in the invocation of `clang hello_world.walrus walrus_builtins.c -o hello_world`.
 This will statically link the LLVM IR file with